 Amazing.
 That about sums up my feelings about the new Museo del Niño (Children’s Museum) in Carolina.
 Though it is called a museum, it is really a fun, hands-on place full of interactive, passive-learning activities.
 It has over 100 exhibits, each with something to play on, with, in, or around.
 Kids of all ages are sure to find something interesting and fun to do.

-Located just 15 minutes from San Juan, this new museum opened on 25 December 2011.
+Located just 15 minutes from San Juan, this new museum opened December 2011.
 It is a large place, loaded with modern technologies and hands-on fun.
 Everything is bilingual, including all the signs and instruction posted at each exhibit, as well as most of the employees & volunteers.

 Something for Everyone